xhan77/ssd-lm/README.md

 ### Environment setup

 We use Conda and provide a yaml file for our environment, `environment.yml` (env name: `ssdlm`).
 You can follow the steps [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) to set it up.
+We also use a Slurm system to train and evaluate our model.

 Note that for all shell and slurm scripts below (ending with `.sh` or `.sbatch`), you may want to change the home directory paths within them (e.g., search and replace all `/private/home/xhan77`).